smartdevicelink/sdl_server_guides/docs/Getting Started/Installation/index.md

 | `Node.js` | 8.12.0+ |
 | `NPM` | 3.0.0+ |

+**Note: For policy server major version 2, be aware it will not function if the Node.js version is 13 or higher.**

 You must also acquire a set of SHAID API keys.
 These are made available to level 4 OEM members through the [developer portal](https://smartdevicelink.com/).

 NOTE: Be careful not to use sets of SHAID API keys from multiple vendors.
 Some Policy Server actions (like changing the auto-approval status of an app) will attempt to send information back to SHAID and if the wrong SHAID API keys are used then the action may fail.